istmobiome/istmobiome-web/content/about/index.md

     design:
       columns: '2'

 ####################
-## About
+## Grant
 ####################

   - block: markdown
     id: grant
     content:
       default_button_index: 0
-      title: "About the Grant & Website"
+      title: "About the Grant"
-      subtitle: ''
+      subtitle: >-
+        {{% callout note %}}The Istmobiome Project, formally known as the ***Divergence of Marine Symbiosis After the Rise of the Isthmus of Panama***, is a collaborative project funded by the Gordon and Betty Moore Foundation between the University of California---Davis and the Smithsonian Tropical Research Institute.
+The grant DOI is: <a href="http://doi.org/10.37807/GBMF5603" target="_blank">doi:10.37807/GBMF5603</a>.{{% /callout %}}
       text: |-
-        {{% callout note %}}The Istmobiome Project, more formally known as the ***Divergence of Marine Symbiosis After the Rise of the Isthmus of Panama***, is a collaborative project funded by the Gordon and Betty Moore Foundation between the University of California---Davis and the Smithsonian Tropical Research Institute.
-The grant DOI is: <a href="http://doi.org/10.37807/GBMF5603" target="_blank">doi:10.37807/GBMF5603</a>.{{% /callout %}}

         ## Grant Overview